sidneycadot/same70/markdown/01_OpenOCD.md

 sudo make install
 ```

-Note: it is recommended to inspect the last 20 or so output lines of the *configure* step, to ensure that CMSIS-DAP support will be built.
+Note: it is recommended to inspect the last 20 or so output lines of the *configure* step, to ensure that CMSIS-DAP support will be included.
 If it says *no* there, something is missing from the prerequisites.
 Fix that first and re-run the configure step, otherwise you will end up with a version of OpenOCD that cannot be used to communicate with the SAME70 XPlained board.

 ## 1.4.
 Installing UDEV rules